 Question & Answers

-Is an abortion a safe procedure?
+Is medical or surgical abortion a safe procedure?

 Most terminations of pregnancy are performed within the first trimester of pregnancy.
 During this early stage, there is very little risk involved when an abortion is performed by an experienced gynecologist.